BlackBerry Dynamics

 • There is no current working directory in the secure file system.
 Paths should always be specified as absolute paths, beginning with a / character.

-• The secure file system cannot be accessed until BlackBerry Dynamics authorization processing is complete.
+• The secure file system cannot be accessed until the BlackBerry Dynamics authorization processing is complete.
 For more information, see authorize in the GDAndroid class reference.

 From a coding perspective, the BlackBerry Dynamics file system APIs are very similar to the standard Android file system APIs.
 The changes required are minimal and only involve changing some of the class names used.
 Comparing the before FileFragment.java and after FileFragment.java or the before FileFragment.kt and after FileFragment.kt files, you’ll observe the following changes: